23 Mar How to Hate Your Job (or 16 Things Not to Do)

 5. Do it so people won’t think you’re an idiot.
 So what if you wanted to be a neuroscientist when you were little?
 Now maybe you love teaching yoga and helping people stay fit.
 So what if your rock star grades weren’t necessary to do what you’re doing.
 You know how to really look smart?
 Spend your time in a way that matters to you.

 7. Don’t understand yourself.
 It’s quite possible to go four years through advanced education, and perhaps through your whole life, without learning a thing about the most important subject.
 Take the time to know you.
 Do the work.
 That’s exactly why I created Live Off Your Passion.
 If you haven’t checked it out already, it’s worth a look.

 8. Don’t try to learn new skills and become an expert in your field.
 It’s easy to follow in the haze of an inefficient workplace.
 Same thing every day.
 Do something about it.
 Find a way to do your job in 7 hours instead of 8 (or in many cases 2 hours instead of 8).
-Use the rest to make yourself better.
+Use the rest of your time to make yourself better.

 9. Appear busy just to impress people.
 Either be busy doing things that matter, or leave so that you can do things that matter.
 It is not acceptable for presence to be a show of hard work.
 That trains laziness.
 Many large companies still do it because they don’t have another easy way of accountability.
 Work your ass off, show your boss what you did.
 If you have to stay, then pick up another activity at work so you can keep growing.
 If ass-in-chair time is all that matters, do everyone a favor and quit.
 There is a better place for you.